hanyG175/machine-learning/README.md

 # Machine Learning Projects

 Welcome to the **Machine Learning** repository!
 This repo contains multiple projects and Jupyter notebooks, each exploring different aspects of data science and machine learning.
 Feel free to explore, learn, and contribute.
+PS: Not all of them are optimized, they are mostly a part of my learning journey for I am trying to learn as much as I can from in different domains.

 ## Table of Contents